eburakova/geoname_matching/README.md

 *For Yandex Practicum Career Center*

 A hackaton project with the aim to create a tool that would suggest the cities whose names match the query string.
-Developed and tested on the cities from Eastern Europe and Northen Asia
+Developed and tested on the cities with population > 15000 people in selected contries of Eastern Europe and Northen Asia.

 ➡️ Input: query string (potentially containing misspellings)